alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ### 4.3.2.
 Starting FRR

-Zebra and bpgd Quagga/FRR components should be configured and started in the router namespace "tr" in order the_router to cummunicate with others BPG peers.
+Zebra and bpgd Quagga/FRR components should be configured and started in the router namespace "tr" in order the_router to communicate with other BPG peers.

 Zebra's configuration file /etc/frr/zebra.conf